 Bilateral relations Switzerland–Ukraine

 Since Ukraine's independence in 1991, Switzerland and Ukraine have maintained good diplomatic relations in a variety of areas.
 President Sommaruga's visit to Ukraine in July 2020 was the first such visit by a President of the Swiss Confederation.
-Bilateral contacts between the two countries have become even closer with the Ukraine Recovery Conference, which was held in Lugano in 2022.
+Bilateral contacts between the two countries have become even closer with the Ukraine Recovery Conference, which was held in Lugano in 2022 and the subsequent visits by President Cassis and Berset to Ukraine.

 Key aspects of diplomatic relations